Survivor Benefits

 Surviving Spouse

-Must not remarry after the Veteran’s death, and the Veteran didn’t receive a dishonorable discharge and their service met at least one of the requirements listed below:
+Must NEVER remarry after the Veteran’s death, and the Veteran didn’t receive a dishonorable discharge and their service met at least one of the requirements listed below:

 • Entered Active Duty on or before September 7, 1980, and served at least 90 days on active military service, with at least 1 day during a covered wartime period;